 7 Red Flags When Choosing a Korean Surgery Clinic

 South Korea has some of the most technically skilled cosmetic surgeons in the world.
-It also has an industry structure that creates specific, predictable risks — especially for international patients who can't read Korean, can't navigate local review platforms, and are making decisions based on a fraction of the available information.
+It also has an industry structure that creates specific, predictable risks, especially for international patients who cannot read Korean, cannot navigate local review platforms, and are making decisions based on a fraction of the available information.

-These are the red flags that show up repeatedly in Korean-language patient reports, regulatory filings, and consumer complaint records.
-Knowing them won't make you paranoid — it will make you a better decision-maker.
+The red flags below show up repeatedly in Korean-language patient reports, regulatory filings, and consumer complaint records.
+Knowing them will not make you paranoid.
+It will make you a better decision-maker.

 1. The Clinic Won't Name Your Surgeon